jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 -----

-< Perhaps these specifics to commands must be separately addressed, completely separately.
+< Perhaps these specifics to commands might be separately addressed, completely separately.
 You also need to introduce access controlling Use As Class / Use As Definition in use with commands. >

 -----